aoacc/arfleet-js/README.md

 ## Overview

-ArFleet is a protocol designed to facilitate the purchase of time-limited data storage from permissionless peers, eliminating the requirement of a third-party for enforcement.
+ArFleet is a protocol built on and for Arweave+ao designed to facilitate the purchase of time-limited data storage from permissionless peers, eliminating the requirement of a third-party for enforcement.

 ## Getting Started